pzstar/super-product-filter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enhance your shopping experience by implementing a product filter that streamlines the selection process, ensuring you find the perfect product effortlessly.
-Simplify your search, save your time.
+Enhance your shopping experience by using a product filter that streamlines the selection process, ensuring you find the perfect product effortlessly.

 == Description ==